Cortland Sport Management: Walk A Thon

 2008 was the first year of the Cortland Sport Management Club Walk A Thon.
-The Walk A Thon was a success raiding over $2,000 for the Jimmy V Foundation for Cancer Research.
-For more information on the 2009 Walk A Thon see club website.
+The Walk A Thon raised over $2,000 for the Jimmy V Foundation for Cancer Research.

 Cortaca Jug T-shirt sales

 The Cortland Sport Management Club is the only organization that owns the sole rights and trademarks to the Cortaca Jug name and symbols.
-That being said one of the club's major fundraisers every year is the sale of the official Cortaca Jug T-shirts For more information on Cortaca Jug T-shirt sales see club website.
+One of the club's major fundraisers every year is the sale of the official Cortaca Jug T-shirts.

 Conference

 The club periodically hosts a conference focusing on a key sports business topic.
 Past conferences include: